joshSzep/therobotoverlord-mono/docs/business-requirements/12-appeals-reporting.md

 Any rejected public post can be appealed by its author.

 ### Submission Process
-Citizens submit appeals via chat with the Overlord.
+Citizens submit appeals via chat with the Robot Overlord, following proper bureaucratic protocol.

 ### Confirmation
-Overlord confirms receipt and enters appeal into queue.
+The Robot Overlord confirms receipt with characteristic bureaucratic precision and enters appeal into the state processing queue.

 ### Review Process
 Appeals reviewed outside of chat in dedicated dashboard (Phase 4).